 Flower Arrangements

-Flower arrangement is an organisation of design and color towards creating an ambience using flowers, foliage and other floral accessories.
+Flower arrangement is an organization of design and color towards creating an ambience using flowers, foliage and other floral accessories.
 Flower arrangement is not an art to be reserved only for special occasions.
-A few flowers on the kitchen table can be as important in their own way as a full scale decoration for a big occsion.
+A few flowers on the kitchen table can be as important in their own way as a full scale decoration for a big ocassion.
 Flower arrangements beautify homes and offices alike and are also used as centerpieces for a table.
 Flower arrangements are made out of fresh cut flowers, dried flowers and artificial flowers as well.

 Roses are the most popular flowers used in floral arrangements, closely followed by carnations, gerbera daisies and chrysanthemums.
-The use of flowers in flower arrangements also depends on the occasion for which they are made and the recepient's likes and dislikes.
+The use of flowers in flower arrangements also depends on the occasion for which they are made and the recipient’s likes and dislikes.

-Origins of Flower designing
+Origins of Flower Designing

 The Chinese were the first to put water in a container of cut flowers.
-So, while the Chinese were arranging flowers aesthetically in a container the rest of the world was braiding garlands, making wreaths and flinging petals.
+So, while the Chinese were arranging flowers aesthetically in a container, the rest of the world was braiding garlands, making wreaths and flinging petals.

-Japan grasped the vision of combining cut flowers, water and containers from China with such enthusiasm and inspiration that different schools of Flower Arrangement art emerged with masters who created philosophies and design principles sprang into existence.
+Japan grasped the vision of combining cut flowers, water and containers from China with such enthusiasm and inspiration that different schools of flower arrangement art emerged with masters who created philosophies and, design principles sprang into existence.
 The Japanese culture expanded flower arrangement into a meditative practice, which had its roots in beliefs and philosophies.
-Flower Arrangement became an art form that inspired contemplation and transcended decorative and devotional functions.
+Flower arrangement became an art form that inspired contemplation and transcended decorative and devotional functions.

 Different Styles of Flower Arrangements

 Broadly, there are three styles of arrangements in the world of floral arrangements.
-They are-
+They are:

 1) Oriental Flower Arrangements: The emphasis is on the Lines in the floral arrangement.